Writer, Director, Translator

 Bryan lectures on his work at cultural venues throughout the world and, in recent years, has taught courses at Princeton University, the Stella Adler School of Acting, and the Bard Prison Initiative.
 He is a proud board member of the Alliance for Young Artists & Writers, Arts in the Armed Forces, and Friends of the Young Writers Workshop.

-ACTIVE PROJECTS & PRODUCTIONS
+A SAMPLE OF THE ACTIVE PROJECTS & PRODUCTIONS

 Acclaimed Actors Who Participate in Dramatic Readings

 More than 150 acclaimed actors have participated in these projects, including: Jake Gyllenhaal, Frances McDormand, Alfred Molina, John Turturro, Martin Sheen, Blythe Danner, Jesse Eisenberg, Kathryn Erbe, Paul Giamatti, Charles S. Dutton, Terrence Howard, David Strathairn, Amy Ryan, Debra Winger, Dianne Wiest, and Jeffrey Wright.

 Hailed by the Department of Defense as a “revolutionary public health campaign,” Theater of War is a groundbreaking project that presents readings of ancient Greek War plays—Sophocles’ Ajax and Philoctetes—in military and civilian communities as a catalyst for powerful, facilitated discussions about the visible and invisible wounds of war.
 To date, Theater of War has been performed for more than 75,000 service members, concerned citizens, veterans, and their families all over the world.

 Antigone in Ferguson